© Crown copyright 2020

-For most people coronavirus (COVID-19) will be a mild illness.
+For most people COVID-19 will be a mild illness.
 However, anyone who develops symptoms must self-isolate at home and not go to work, following stay at home guidance.
 They should arrange to have a test by visiting testing or contacting NHS 119 by telephone if they do not have internet access.

 What you need to know about COVID-19 and food

 Although it is very unlikely that COVID-19 is transmitted through food or food packaging, as a matter of good hygiene practice your staff should wash their hands frequently with soap and water for at least 20 seconds.
 This should be done routinely, including:

 - before handling clean cutlery, dishes, glasses, or other items to be used by the customer